1xcel/M0BusinessDataAnalysis_SanchezItzel/README.md

 # In-Conclusion

 We worked with data types ranging from Quanitive, numerics.

     -Excel Vaule Function
-    -The different quanitive outputs for multiple sets ranging from python , excel (Pivot tables , Graphs) The usage of different python strings
+    -The different quanitive outputs for multiple sets ranging from python , excel (Pivot tables , Graphs) -The usage of different python strings
     -Pandas dictonary ( Booleans '.isin' , loops 'group.by', string ' .sum() '

 Prescripitive Data Analsis :

     -The city of chengdu in china has the least in educational cost when it comes to 'tuition', 'visa fee', 'rent'.
     -The city in Kazan in russia has the least in educational cost when it comes to 'tuition', 'visa fee', 'rent'.
-    -Based on data russia has the most cities that change less for international programing with the total cost being <11,000 USD
+    -Based on data russia has the most cities that change less for international programing with the total cost being < 11,000 USD
-    -Based on data china has more educational cost with it exceeding >29,000 USD
+    -Based on data china has more educational cost with it exceeding > 29,000 USD